ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 <!-- Q: Delete response  -->
 <details>
   <summary>
-    What is the significance of the response for our `delete` request?
+    What is the significance of the response for our <code>delete</code> request?
   </summary>
   <br>
-  To provide a clue to the client that the request went through, and the delete was processed
+  To provide a clue to the client that the request went through, and the delete was processed.
   <br>
   <br>
 </details>